fridaysystems/inventory-presser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An inventory management plugin for Car Dealers.
-Import or create an automobile or powersports dealership inventory.
+Turn WordPress into a dealership website.
+Import or directly manage an automobile or powersports dealer inventory.

 == Description ==